agentic-ai/threaded_async/README.md

 # threaded\_async
-A Python library for running async code in background threads.
+A self-contained Python library for running async code in background threads.

 Python offers two primary forms of concurrency: threads (`threading`) and asynchronous coroutines (`asyncio`).
 This library provides support for running